clementetienam/Ultra-fast-Deep-Mixtures-of-Gaussian-Process-Experts/README.md

 Datasets
 -----------------------------
 The 10 datasets used in the paper are provided in the script, together with an extra 4 datasets.
+For the Chi data in the data folder, subfolder  (Experiment 10) the data is zipped and the file would have to be unzipped before being used.

 Running the Numerical Experiment:
 Run the script Main.m following the prompts on the screen